Lawrence Isaacson, Music Director

 Mr. Isaacson brings to the podium many years of experience as an orchestral musician.
 A former trombonist, who began his career at the age of 19 performing as an extra with the Chicago Symphony at Carnegie Hall, he has performed worldwide in concert and on recordings with the Boston Symphony, Boston Pops, Boston Symphony Chamber Players, Detroit Symphony, Chicago Symphony, San Francisco Symphony, San Diego Symphony and the Empire Brass Quintet.

-Born into a family of musicians and educators, Mr. Isaacson has taught for over 30 years.
+Born into a family of musicians and educators, Mr. Isaacson has taught for over 35 years.
 He is a former faculty member of Boston University, MIT, New England Conservatory, Tufts University, University of New Hampshire, Mannes College of Music, McMaster University and Boston University’s Tanglewood Institute.
 As an educator of younger students, he has conducted Middle to High school students in all-District orchestras and at the Usdan Center for the Performing and Creative Arts on Long Island.
-His current teaching duties include a faculty position at The Boston Conservatory, where he is Associate Director of the Music Division and Chair of the Brass Department.
+He is currently Professor of Music at Boston Conservatory at Berklee.

 Mr. Isaacson has released two albums.
 “Heroic Sounds”, performed by the Old South Brass, was released in 2001.
 The CD includes numerous transcriptions for brass, organ and timpani and four new commissions by Boston composer Kevin Kaska.
 The second CD was released in 2005 and brings together the Metropolitan Wind Symphony and two great brass soloists of today – Adam Frey, Euphonium and Scott Hartman, Trombone.